Cossy Orjiakor

-Cossy Orjiakor (born 16 October 1972) is a Nigerian actress and singer.
+Cossy Orjiakor is a Nigerian actress and singer.
 She came into the limelight after featuring in a music video by Obesere, and is controversially known for showing off her large bosoms at social events and in music videos.
 In 2015, she produced her first film, Power girls, under her production company Playgirl pictures.

 Early life and education

-Orjiakor was born on 16 October 1972 in Anambra State.
+Orjiakor was born in Anambra State.
 She graduated with a second class upper in accounting and management at University of Nigeria, Nsukka and obtained a master's degree from Lagos State University.

 Personal life

 Orjiakor's rise to fame was propelled by her significantly large breasts, which she frequently displays.
 She describes them as "a great gift from God", and stated she wouldn't breastfeed her kids directly to keep them firm.
 Daily Post described her as the "boob star" of Nollywood.
 Vanguard describes her as a "boobs toting" actress and singer.
 In an interview with Encomium Magazine she stated that being a mother is a higher priority than getting married.

 In August 2020, Orjiakor announced her engagement to Abel Jurgen Wilhelm, a male fashion model of Nigerian-German heritage.
 Four months later in December 2020, Abel called off the couple's engagement on the grounds of domestic violence, stating that he had been physically attacked (bitten) by Orjiakor.